 Rohit Kuruvilla and Laila Yazdani will be leading their first brigade this spring.
 They recently took the time to explain how their first brigade transformed their outlook in global health.

 My experience at the Santa Ana clinic helped me return to the reason I initially chose to pursue a career in medicine.
-Whether it was the small girl w10613046_10206226910901357_5409615084403260195_nith a laceration; or the elderly man who, in the face of more serious issues such as arthritis, seemed thrilled about simply receiving a pair of glasses; the patients I saw in Santa Ana helped me regain my passion for care.
+Whether it was the small girl with a laceration; or the elderly man who, in the face of more serious issues such as arthritis, seemed thrilled about simply receiving a pair of glasses; the patients I saw in Santa Ana helped me regain my passion for care.
 I can once again see past the pages and pathways and focus on what I am really working towards.

 When my trip came to an end, I was not sorry about what I was leaving behind, but thankful for the opportunity.
 Thankful to learn about how to think through a focused history and physical, guided by my peers and staff.
 Thankful to be made aware of the differences in practicing medicine across a varied patient population.
 Thankful that these patients would still be receiving care when we left.
 But most importantly, thankful that I was able to both witness and participate in what the practice of medicine truly is.
 And thankful that I will be able to return this upcoming spring to lead a brigade in Santa Ana, Honduras.